Table of contents: A car without a diagnostic unit for… ↓ Brake light switch ↓ Checking the protective coating of… ↓

-1. Get in the car and make sure the clock is working (digital or electronic)
+1. Get into the car and make sure the watch is working (digital or electronic)

 2. Turn on the ignition.
-The control lights should light up:
+The following indicator lights should light up:

 - airbags (goes out after about 10 seconds), and with the handbrake on